Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Preliminaries

-To enable a dynamic representation of user interests, the historical interaction sequence is partitioned into $K'$ time windows, where the $t$-th time window $T_t$ of length $k$ is a set of continuous indices, i.e., $T_t=\{i_0+1,\dots,i_0+k\}$.
+To capture dynamic user interests, the interaction sequence is partitioned into $K'$ time windows, where the $t$-th time window $T_t$ of length $k$ is a set of continuous indices, i.e., $T_t=\{i_0+1,\dots,i_0+k\}$.
 These time windows are mutually exclusive, and their union is exactly $\left[K'\right]$.
-In the $t$-th time window, the interacted item embeddings are aggregated using weights calculated in {Eq. (\ref{eq:weights_of_target})}, as shown below:
+In the $t$-th time window, the interacted item embeddings are aggregated using weights calculated in {Eq. (\ref{eq:weights_of_target})}: \begin{small}

-Then, the concatenation of $K'$ aggregated embeddings and the embedding of node $n$ will be fed into an MLP with $L$ hidden layers to output the user's preference score for node $n_i^j$, which can be expressed as follows: \begin{small}
+\end{small}Then, the concatenation of $K'$ aggregated embeddings and the embedding of node $n$ are fed into an $L$-layer MLP to output the user's preference score for node: \begin{small}